nazar0309/epic_merch/README.md

 ✅ **Acceptance Criteria:**
 - A "Delete" button should be available for each product.
 - Deleted products should no longer appear in product listings.

+## Target Audience

+- **Gaming Enthusiasts & Collectors**: Individuals passionate about gaming culture, seeking exclusive merchandise and high-quality gaming gear.
+- **Tech-Savvy Shoppers**: Users who prefer a seamless, intuitive, and efficient online shopping experience.
+- **Mobile Gamers & Users**: Customers who shop on the go and require a fully optimized mobile experience.
+- **Community-Driven Gamers**: Those who engage with fellow gamers, share reviews, and participate in gaming discussions.
+- **Content Creators & Streamers**: Influencers looking for the best gaming accessories to enhance their streaming setups.
+- **Gift Shoppers**: People searching for the perfect gaming-related gifts for friends and family.

+Epic Merch provides a dynamic e-commerce experience tailored for gamers, offering a curated selection of products, seamless shopping, and a thriving community of gaming enthusiasts.

+## First Time User

+- Simple and intuitive website navigation for easy exploration and discovery.
+- Engaging visuals showcasing available products.
+- Informative content providing an overview of the platform’s functionality and upcoming updates.
+- Search bar to help users find their favorite gaming merchandise.
+- Easy registration process for a hassle-free shopping experience.
+- Secure and seamless checkout process.

+## Registered User

+- Quick and secure login with a personalized user account.
+- Ability to browse and review products.
+- Faster checkout process with stored payment and shipping details.
+- User profile management for updating personal information.
+- Wishlist and order tracking for a convenient shopping experience.

+## Admin User

+- Secure login with admin access control.
+- Dashboard for managing products, reviews, and users.
+- Ability to add, edit, or remove products and categories.
+- User account management, including editing or deleting user profiles and orders.

+## SEO and Marketing

+Please see [SEO and Marketing](SEO_MARKETING.md) for a detailed analysis of the marketing strategy for Epic Merch.

+## Design

+The **Epic Merch E-commerce Platform** is crafted to deliver a visually captivating and user-friendly experience, inspired by the dynamic world of gaming.

+- **Dark Theme**: The interface features a sleek dark mode for an immersive, high-contrast look that enhances product visibility.
+- **Neon Accents**: Neon highlights at the background are used to emphasize key elements, such as call-to-action buttons and important sections.
+- **Grid-Based Layout**: Clean and spacious grid-based design ensures smooth navigation and easy product browsing.
+- **Interactive Elements**: Hover effects and animations enhance engagement, making the shopping experience more interactive and enjoyable.
+- **Mobile-Optimized**: Fully responsive design for seamless shopping across all devices.